-Kim Cattrall Reacts To Samantha-Less ‘SATC’ Revival
+Kim Cattrall Reacts To Samantha-Less 'SATC' Revival

 Kim Cattrall reacted to the recently announced Sex and the City revival that she won't be participating in.

-Hours after it was confirmed that the 10-episode HBO Max series, And Just Like That, will star her former SATC co-stars Sarah Jessica Parker, Cynthia Nixon, and Kristin Davis as 50-somethings navigating life and love in NYC, the 64-year-old actress “liked” a tweet from a follower who said they will miss her character, Samantha Jones, in the reboot.
-The commenter also praised Cattrall for her decision not to join the new series.
+Hours after it was confirmed that the 10-episode HBO Max series And Just Like That... will feature her former SATC co-stars Sarah Jessica Parker, Cynthia Nixon, and Kristin Davis as 50-somethings navigating life and love in NYC, the 64-year-old actress "liked" a tweet from a follower who said they will miss her character, Samantha Jones, in the reboot.
+The commenter also praised Cattrall for her decision to not join the new series.

 "I absolutely love Sex and the City and whilst I am saddened that Samantha will not return, I applaud doing what is best for you and think this is a great example of putting yourself first," the Twitter user wrote, per E!
 News.
 "Well done @KimCattrall."